CamCam919/AWS-Solutions-Architect/README.md

 # AWS-Solutions-Architect

-This is to help anyone interested in studying the AWS CSA In the provided documents, there are many PDF files involving....
+This is to help anyone interested in studying the AWS CSA.
+In the provided documents, there are many PDF files involving....

 Databases